 The first genuine pedagogue in his life was the piano teacher Magda Kardos at Temesvár/Timişoara who exerted a life-long influence on Kurtág, even in the field of composition.
 His first teacher of composition (harmony and counterpoint) was Max Eisikovits, also at Temesvár/Timişoara.In September 1945, Kurtág sat for an entrance examination at the Budapest Academy of Music - it was on that occasion that he made the acquaintance of György Ligeti who was to remain his friend until the latter's death in 2006.Kurtág began his studies at the Budapest Academy of Music in 1946.
 His professors included Pál Kadosa (piano), Leó Weiner (chamber music), Sándor Veress and subsequently Ferenc Farkas (composition); he also received important impulses from Pál Járdányi.
 Kurtág obtained his degree in piano and chamber music in 1951, and in composition in 1955.

-In 1947, Kurtág married Márta Kinsker who has since been of decisive significance in every field of life: as wife, as the mother of their son, György Kurtág Jr (born in 1954), as pianist and also as the first listener and critic of his compositions in gestation.
+In 1947, Kurtág married Márta Kinsker who was until her death in 2019 of decisive significance in every field of life: as wife, as the mother of their son, György Kurtág Jr (born in 1954), as pianist and also as the first listener and critic of his compositions in gestation.

 In 1957/1958, Kurtág attended the courses of Messiaen and Milhaud in Paris.
 It was, however, Marianne Stein who made the greatest impact.
 Not only did she help him find the way out of the crisis that had paralysed his work as a composer for several years - she also opened a new chapter in his career ("Marianne halved my life"); she showed him a new direction.
 Hence the dedication of String Quartet Op.
 1 and of the Kafka Fragments, Op.
 24 to Marianne Stein.
 During the course of the months in Paris, Kurtág attended concerts of the Domaine musical under the baton of its founder, Pierre Boulez and heard several of Boulez' compositions - an experience which was to prove of significance for his thinking.
 The time in Paris as well as the few days in Cologne on his way back to Budapest when he met Ligeti again and heard his electronic composition Artikulation; also the acquaintance with Stockhausen and listening to his Gruppen for three orchestras were further decisive influences which played an important role when he was working on the String Quartet Op.
 1.